wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/task-management.md

 1. Select the **Ready, everything looks good here** checkbox and then select **Publish**.

 1. The **Spring Retail update** list has been published for all 33 teams.
-Now, go to **Received** to ensure that that all teams for each store have received the published task.
+Now, go to **Received** to ensure that all teams for each store have received the published task.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Tasks by Planner and To Do published lists, showing a Received list with teams that the task was sent to.](../media/received.png)](../media/received.png#lightbox)